College Mission

 Charles Albert Blanchard succeeded his father in 1882, serving 43 years until his death in 1925.
 He introduced Wheaton's first doctrinal statement and insisted on a distinctively Christian emphasis in the face of rising rationalism and modernism.
 James Oliver Buswell, Jr., served from 1926 to 1940, a period which saw significant growth in enrollment, assets, and academic standing.
 V. Raymond Edman, president from 1940 to 1965, extended Wheaton's influence worldwide as an educator, author, and traveler.
 He served as chancellor until his death in 1967.

 Hudson T. Armerding served as the fifth president from 1965 to 1982.
 His administration was characterized by growth and a commitment to both academic excellence and continued fidelity to the historic truths of the Christian faith.
-During his tenure an emphasis emerged on the integration of the Christian faith with learning.
+During his tenure, an emphasis emerged on the integration of the Christian faith with learning.

 J. Richard Chase served as president from 1982 to 1993, overseeing a period of significant growth for the College in terms of endowment, renovation of historic buildings, and expansion of academic programs.
-During his tenure the College laid plans to guide Wheaton into the next century, and renewed its commitment to its essential biblical foundations.
+During his tenure, the College laid plans to guide Wheaton into the next century and renewed its commitment to its essential biblical foundations.

 Duane Litfin led the College as its seventh president from 1993 to 2010.
-His tenure saw the strengthening of Wheaton’s identity, its faculty, library, and technological resources, as well as the construction or renovation of many College buildings for use in the twenty-first century, and the expansion of scholarships for students.
+His tenure saw the strengthening of Wheaton’s identity, faculty, library, and technological resources, as well as the construction or renovation of many College buildings for use in the twenty-first century, and the expansion of scholarships for students.
 Wheaton’s excellent student body became more diverse, positioning Wheaton to maintain its leadership role in Christian higher education.

 Philip Graham Ryken became Wheaton’s eighth president in 2010, the College’s Sesquicentennial Year.
 The third Wheaton president to graduate from the College, Dr. Ryken previously served as Senior Minister of Philadelphia’s historic Tenth Presbyterian Church and as a Wheaton College Trustee from October 2006.

-• Globalize a Wheaton Education
+- Globalize a Wheaton Education

-• Deepen Ethnic Diversity
+- Deepen Ethnic Diversity

-• Promote Liberal Arts Excellence
+- Promote Liberal Arts Excellence

-• Enhance Music and the Performing Arts
+- Enhance Music and the Performing Arts

 Beginning in the fall semester of 2016, the new “Christ at the Core” curriculum included a First Year Seminar for Freshmen, an Advanced Integrative Seminar in faith and learning, broad course offerings in the Christian liberal arts and sciences, and a senior capstone for graduates to reflect on their liberal arts experience and prepare for kingdom service after graduating from Wheaton.

 More recent improvements to campus include the renovation of McAlister Hall as the new home for Modern and Classical Languages.
+Wheaton has also launched a four-year Engineering program and Master of Divinity degree.

 Status and Accreditation